You are a deferred DB member because you are a former employee who started before 1 July 1996 and left (or opted out) before 1 July 2015.

 One of the choices you have as a deferred member is to transfer out the value of your benefits to another pension scheme.

 You can transfer your DB pension to a new employer's pension scheme, or a registered pension arrangement that will accept it.
-If you choose this option you need to complete a Transfer-out Request form (0.1MB, PDF) which you can find in the Information Centre.
+If you choose this option you need to complete a Transfer-out Request form, please contact the Scheme Administrators for further information.

 If you die, what happens to your DB pension savings will depend on your original scheme.
 You can find your Scheme booklets in the Information Centre.
 Even as a deferred member, it’s important to make sure you keep your beneficiaries’ details up to date.

-You can log on to Member Self Service to adjust your beneficiaries’ details on the nominations and dependants page.
+You can log on to Member Self Service (MSS) to adjust your beneficiaries’ details.
 You’ll need your username and password to log in.
 Don’t know yours?

 Any consideration of a divorcing couple’s assets usually includes pension rights.
 Our HSBC Administration Team can help if you want more information.
 Remember to update your personal details if you’re getting divorced or dissolving your civil partnership.
-You should also make sure all of your details are up to date on the Nominations and dependants page in Member Self Service.
+You should also make sure all of your details are up to date on the My Nominations page in MSS.

 Keep track of your pension